-Symbol Meaning === Direct current ~ Alternating current $\overline{}$ Direct current and alternating current Ground connection A grounded terminal which, as far as the operator is concerned, is ground grounding system.
-Protective Earth (PE) A terminal which must be connected to ground prior to establishing any other connections.
-The ground terminals are situated inside and outside the device: Inner ground terminal: Connects the protectiv earth to the mains supply.
-Outer ground terminal: Connects the device to the plant grounding system.
+Symbol Meaning === Direct current ~ Alternating current $\overline{\sim}$ Direct current and alternating current ± Ground connection A grounded terminal which, as far as the operator is concerned, is grounded via a grounding system.
+Protective ground connection A terminal which must be connected to ground prior to establishing any other connections. \$ Equipotential connection A connection that has to be connected to the plant grounding system: This may be a potential equalization line or a star grounding system depending on national or company codes of practice.